ryanongwx/tp/docs/DeveloperGuide.md

   1. User lists all patients (UC03).
   2. User provides patient ID, detail field, and updated patient details.
   3. MedBook updates the patient entry.
-  4. MedBook shows successful edit details.
+  4. MedBook shows successful edited details.
 - **Extensions**:
   - 2a.
 User gives an invalid input in any field.
     - 2a1.
 MedBook shows an error message.